VincentMasselis/ArrayMapArraySetLint/README.md

 ```

 ## Ressources
-There is a video from Android Developpers explaining why and when you should use `ArrayMap`:
+There is a video from Android Developpers explains why and when you should use `ArrayMap`:

 [![Youtube Video](https://img.youtube.com/vi/ORgucLTtTDI/0.jpg)](https://www.youtube.com/watch?v=ORgucLTtTDI)